aldian/llm-chatbot/README.md

 Use this mode if you need the chatbot to be used by a frontend app.

 #### Build the docker container
-If for some reason you can't use Docker Compose, you can build the chatbot's docker container using the following command:
+If, for some reason, you can't use Docker Compose, you can build the chatbot's docker container using the following command:
 ```
 make build-svc
 ```
 #### Start the Flask server
-If for some reason you can't use Docker Compose, you can start the chatbot's docker container using the following command:
+If, for some reason, you can't use Docker Compose, you can start the chatbot's docker container using the following command:
 ```
 make start-svc
 ```